And what do you already have?

 I'm old fasioned, but that changes nothing IMHO.
 I learned on 50mm lenses, judging by the fact the OP stated "New EOS 30D" as well as the outward appearance that this is their first time buying a lens I am opperating on the assumption that this is this users first camera.

 I'll admit, one has to shoot a crop body to truly understand a crop body, and I don't, and prolly won't shoot a crop body.
 Given that I am finding my self no longer using my 50mm primes in favor of my 85mm prime on my FF body for general walk about including some landscap work, I assume it's a still a safe bet to maintain the oppinion that everyone should have atleast one 50mm prime regardless of body early on in camera ownership, price has no baring on my stance in this.
-Given the affore mentioned assumption of first camera, Unless otherwise stated I assume it's general use.
-I find it a fairly standard thing that noobies don't yet know what they are shooting exclusivly.
+Given the affore mantioned assumption of first camera I find it a fairly standard thing that noobies don't yet know what they are shooting exclusivly, so unless otherwise stated I assume it's general use.

 And even MORE importantly is that this person probably ALREADY figured something out considering this thread was made over 2 years ago!